luanlima1997/ScrumDeviations/README.md

 Developers</br>
 Other</br>

-24 - Is there a definition of done in your scrum team? ˚¡</br>
+26 - Is there a definition of done in your scrum team? ˚¡</br>
 Yes</br>
 No</br>

+27 - If your previous answer was Yes: Is the definition of done followed for all backlog items in your team? ¡</br>
+Yes</br>
+No</br>

-25 - Usually, your sprints are successfully completed?
+28 - Usually, your sprints are successfully completed?
 (For example, the last three sprints all the sprint backlog was delivered). ˚¡</br>
 Yes</br>
 No</br>
 Not sure, I have no visibility of it.</br>

-26 - Who decides which items were accepted at the end of the sprint? ˚§</br>
+29 - Who decides which items were accepted at the end of the sprint? ˚§</br>
 Product Owner</br>
 Customer</br>
 Scrum Master</br>